 My Medieval Review

-I approached the drawbridge and glanced up at the fiery torches marking the entrance to the Orlando Castle.
+I approached the drawbridge and glanced up at the fiery torches marking the Medieval Times Orlando Castle entrance.
 I had done this before when I was just a child, bursting at the seams with fairytale lore.
 Would my experience here be as magical in my adult life as it had been 24 years ago?

 The Torture chamber has a collection of medieval torture devices used for a variety of punishments.
 Of all the artifacts in the Medieval Village collection, these are the only replicas.